jkrizsan/End-of-Course-Project/README.md

 # End-of-Course-Project
-This a small project for demonstrate the learnt skills for: https://fitech101.aalto.fi/courses/software-engineering-with-large-language-models/part-9/2-project-handout
+This a small project for demonstrate the learnt skills for: https://fitech101.aalto.fi/courses/software-engineering-with-large-language-models/part-9/2-project-handout.
+The majortiy of the projet is done by help of LLM (ChatGPT)